September is American Boomer Wheels Month because …

 Invented by German engineer Felix Wankel in 1929, and refined by Mazda, the auto industry hoped it could be the salvation for under-powered small cars of the 1970s.

 Then, in 1973, a modest little start-up research firm, J. D. Power & Associates, published an independent survey of early buyers of the RX-2 rotary engine model.
-Full disclosure: your humble scribe was the “associate” … now, those were fun times.
+Full disclosure: your humble scribe was the company co-founder… now, those were fun times.

 The Los Angeles Times snarked 20% of Mazdas Surveyed Go Boing, Boing Instead of Hmmm, explaining the RX-2 had a surprising level of engine problems after 30,000 miles.
 It was eventually learned that the O-rings (gaskets) were failing, with devastating results.

 Like diesels in the 2010s, the 1970s rotary engine appealed to buyers with a pioneering self-image.
-Feelings of betrayal exploded when the EPA compounded reliability woes with news that cars provided by Mazda tested clean but only achieved 11 miles per gallon versus the actual use average of 20 mpg reported by survey respondents.
+Feelings of betrayal exploded when the EPA compounded reliability woes with news that cars provided by Mazda tested clean but only achieved 11 miles per gallon versus the actual – dare we say un-tweaked – engines sold to the public that averaged 20 mpg according to survey respondents.
 Hmmm, indeed.

 Neither the EPA nor angry early adopters show mercy to car companies when technology fails to live up to its promises.
 Only the high performance RX-7 and RX-8 sports models survived the debacle.